A nine-year-old did the polka with Snuffleupagus on Sesame Street.

 "I don't have guests, so I just do an hour and I don't look at my phone, and I just look at articles and I talk."

-A Type 7 — the type defined by scattered energy, constant motion, pain avoidance — chose a format that requires sitting alone, going deep on single topics, and sustaining analytical focus for an hour at a time.
+A Type 7, the type defined by scattered energy, constant motion, and pain avoidance, chose a format that requires sitting alone, going deep on single topics, and sustaining analytical focus for an hour at a time.
 That's not Type 7 behavior.
 That's Type 5 behavior.
 And Type 5 is exactly where healthy Sevens integrate.

 The "schizophrenic style" delivery that critics note isn't chaos.
-It's associative cognition — the Seven's natural mental pattern — channeled through the Five's analytical focus.
+It's associative cognition, the Seven's natural mental pattern, channeled through analytical focus.
 His mind connects ideas that seem unrelated until suddenly they're profound.
 Or profane.
 Usually both.

-The podcast now averages a million viewers a week and earns an estimated $2.6 million annually.
-Tim's Patreon alone generates $200,000-$250,000 per month, making him one of the platform's highest earners.
-He's appeared on Joe Rogan's podcast 17 times — more than almost any other guest.
+The podcast now averages a million viewers a week.
+Tim's Patreon generates $200,000-$250,000 per month, making him one of the platform's highest earners.
+He's appeared on Joe Rogan's podcast 17 times, more than almost any other guest.

 "Fake Business"